Ewerton (footballer, born 1992)

-Ewerton da Silva Pereira, known as Ewerton (born 1 December 1992) is a Brazilian footballer who plays as a midfielder for Japanese club Vegalta Sendai on loan from the Portuguese club Portimonense.
+Ewerton da Silva Pereira, known as Ewerton (born 1 December 1992) is a Brazilian professional footballer who plays as a midfielder for Thai League 1 club Kanchanaburi Power.

 Club career

+Brazil

 Ewerton started his career at Fluminense.
 In April 2012, he joined Campeonato Brasileiro Série B club América de Natal on loan.
 He made his professional debut, on 19 June 2012, in a game against ASA.
 This was followed by a loan spell at Desportivo Brasil.

 In July 2013, Ewerton was loaned to Paulista, where he made five appearances in the Copa Paulista.

+Portimonense

 In August 2014, Ewerton joined Portuguese club Portimonense, where he won the LigaPro in 2016–17.

-Porto
+FC Porto and loans

-In July 2018, after four seasons at Portimonense, he joined Porto.
-He signed a four-year contract with the Primeira Liga club.
+On 2 July 2018, after four seasons at Portimonense, Ewerton signed a four-year contract with fellow Primeira Liga side Porto, for a reported fee of €2 million.
+However, he failed to convince Porto's manager Sérgio Conceição during pre-season, and returned on loan to Portimonense on 24 July.

-In January 2019, he joined Urawa Red Diamonds on loan until July 2019.
+In January 2019, Ewerton joined J1 League club Urawa Red Diamonds on loan until July 2019.
 The loan was later extended until the end of 2020.

+Return to Portimonense

+On 7 January 2021, Ewerton returned to Portimonense on a season-long loan from Porto.

+At the end of the 2020–21 season, Ewerton's terminated his contract with Porto and signed a three-year deal with Portimonense, with a release clause set at €20 million.
+Porto kept 50% of the player's economic rights.

+Loan to Vegalta Sendai

+On 15 November 2022, it was announced that Portimonense would send Ewerton on loan to J2 League side Vegalta Sendai for the 2023 season.

+Hanoi FC

+On 11 March 2024, Hanoi FC announced that Ewenton had joined the club via their website.